lilinitsy/offloaded-vulkan-tests/README.md

 Two threads are used on the client: In one, it performs the first renderpass to render the scene as a whole while the other fetches the server's frame over the network.
 Once they join, the fullscreen quad pass runs.

 Here it is running.
 Locally, it gets 60fps (vsync) just fine.
-On a consumer-grade network, it can get around 16-17 fps on around a 240Mbit/s wifi connection -- this is currently while sending the server's alpha value and without concurrent command buffer writing, both of which are hits that can be alleviated.
+On a consumer-grade network, it can get around 41 fps on around a 250Mbit/s wifi connection.

 ![Running frame](https://github.com/lilinitsy/offloaded-vulkan-tests/blob/separate-renderpasses/screenshots/alphascrn.png)